xuanhh798/strudelmarket/README.md

 npm install
 ```

-### 2. Set Up Supabase (Optional - will use demo mode without it)
+### 2. Set Up Supabase (Optional - works in demo mode without it)

 1. Create a free account at [supabase.com](https://supabase.com)
 2. Create a new project
+3. **Enable Authentication Providers:**
+   - Go to **Authentication → Providers**
+   - Enable **Email** provider
+   - Enable **Google** provider (optional but recommended):
+     - Click on Google provider
+     - Enable it and save (you can use Supabase's default OAuth credentials for testing)
+     - For production, add your own Google OAuth client ID and secret
-3. Run this SQL in your Supabase SQL Editor:
+4. Run this SQL in your Supabase SQL Editor:

 ```sql
 -- Create patterns table